 “Sometimes people around you won’t understand your journey.
 They don’t need to, it’s not for them.” –Gaynor Parke

 Earlier this year, I had the pleasure of watching the live-action version of Disney’s Beauty and the Beast.
-I’ve always looked up to the main character, Belle, because of the values she represents.
-In case you aren’t familiar with the story, here’s a character description of the leading lady from this classic tale.
+I’ve always admired the main character, Belle, because of the values she represents.
+In case you aren’t familiar with the story, here’s a brief character description of the leading lady.

 Belle is a headstrong and curious woman with a deep love for books and learning.
 Unfortunately, she lives in a village in rural 18th century France, where the locals view her intellectual streak as strange.
 Even though she’s the most beautiful (and respectful) girl in the village, she is vilified and ridiculed for her unconventional ways.
 Her progressive attitude is considered a threat to the local status quo.